MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 ### Task 3 - Change Group Membership to Test Synchronization

-This task sets up another scenario for testing whether the sync process is working in Azure AD Connect (Microsoft Entra Connect Sync).
+This task sets up another scenario for testing whether the sync process is working in Microsoft Entra Connect Sync.
 In this task you will change the members of a group to see if they are reflected in the cloud once the group is synced.

 1. This task continues from where the previous task left off in LON-DC1.
 In the **Active Directory Users and Computers** window, in the console tree under **Adatum.com**, the **Research** organizational unit is still selected. <br/>